sean-horton/ImageViewer/README.md

 significant amount of CPU.
 Once indexing is completed subsequent loads of the application are fast.

-The app is a memory hog even though `-Xmx500m` is supplied for max heap space.
+The app is a memory hog even if `-Xmx500m` is supplied for max heap space.
 Memory usage could likely be improved by reducing in memory image cache sizes, however the cache needs to be large enough to hold all on screen images, which can be up to